RI-SE/smirk/docs/System Requirements Specification.md

 - Thorn, Kimmel, and Chaka, 2018.
 [A Framework for Automated Driving System Testable Cases and Scenarios](https://trid.trb.org/view/1574670), Technical Report DOT HS 812 623, National Highway Traffic Safety Administration.

 # 2 System Description [C] <a name="system_reqts"></a>
-SMIRK is an Open-Source Software (OSS) ML-based ADAS under development.
-It is a research prototype that provides pedestrian emergency braking that adheres to development practices mandated by the candidate standard ISO 21448.
-To ensure industrial relevance, SMIRK builds on the reference architecture from PeVi, an ADAS studied in previous work (Ben Abdessalem et al., 2018).
-SMIRK uses a radar sensor and a camera to detect pedestrians on collision course and commissions emergency braking.
-The system combines Python source code and a trained DNN for object detection that demonstrates safety-critical driving automation on SAE Level 1.
+SMIRK is an OSS ML-based ADAS.
+The SMIRK MVP is a research prototype that provides PAEB that adheres to development practices mandated by the candidate standard ISO 21448.
+To ensure industrial relevance, SMIRK builds on the reference architecture from PeVi, an ADAS studied in previous work (Ben Abdessalem *et al.*, 2018).
+SMIRK uses a radar sensor and a camera to detect pedestrians on collision course and commissions emergency braking when needed.
+The system combines Python source code, a radar sensor providing object detection, and a trained deep neural network (DNN) for pedestrian detection and recognition.
+SMIRK demonstrates safety-critical ML-based driving automation on SAE Level 1.

 The SMIRK system architecture is further described in the [System Architecture Description](</docs/System Architecture Description.md>).